 10. Beach toys.
 (Unless you just like to lay on the beach and snorkel, you might get bored.)

 8. Find The Best Areas to Snorkel Further Down The Shore.

 From what I saw, Cayo Icacos is a good beach to snorkel on, but perhaps not the best.
 If you are looking for huge fish and turtles, I hope you can find them because I couldn’t.

 However, when I explored a few different areas farther down the shore I found some fishies hiding away amongst the more rocky areas on the far end of the beach.
 These areas are more treacherous for boats to dock, so they aren’t around to scare the fish away.

 Lastly, pictures just don’t do it justice.
 So here’s a video of my trip to Cayo Icacos beach!

 Well, there you have it.
 This is the most current and complete firsthand directions to Cayo Icacos that you will currently find online.
 If anything changes please feel free to let me know and I will update.

-Due to the pandemic, Puerto Rico has implemented many safety precautions.
-Be sure to check their inbound tourism travel advisory before you book your trip!
+Puerto Rico has implemented many safety precautions during the pandemic.
+So be sure to check their inbound tourism travel advisory for updates!